Joe Armstrong (actor): Television

 He guest starred in an episode of Hustle in 2011, and he was a regular cast member in the third series of Land Girls.
 He appeared in Public Enemies starring Daniel Mays and Anna Friel in 2012.

 Armstrong played Hotspur in Richard Eyre's 2012 production of Henry IV, Part I—one of four films in the BBC Two Shakespeare cycle The Hollow Crown.
 He employed a Geordie accent for the role.
 Jeremy Irons played Henry IV, with Tom Hiddleston as Prince Hal and Alun Armstrong as Hotspur's father, the Earl of Northumberland.

 In the 2013 drama The Village, depicting life in a Derbyshire village in the early 20th century, he played Stephen Bairstow, a detective scarred by his experiences at the Front in World War I. The character was originally a minor one, but writer Peter Moffat expanded the role because he was impressed with Armstrong.
 He reprised his role in the second series in 2014.

 Armstrong played drug dealer-turned-kidnapper Ashley Cowgill in Sally Wainwright's 2014 crime drama Happy Valley, starring Sarah Lancashire.
 In December 2016 he also appeared as William Allison in Wainwright's To Walk Invisible, a television biopic about the lives of the Bronte family.

 In 2016, he appeared in "Hated in the Nation", an episode of the anthology series Black Mirror.

 In 2018, he appeared as series regular Gildas in Britannia, Jez Butterworth's historical drama about the Roman conquest of Britain.
 The following year he played Samuel Washington in the BBC/HBO co-production Gentleman Jack, written by Sally Wainwright.

+In 2024, Armstrong appeared in the Harlan Coben Netflix adaptation of 'Fool Me Once' as Alexander Dosman, ex-boyfriend of Claire Walker and father to their son Louis.